bitcoin-dot-org/developer.bitcoin.org/devguide/p2p_network.rst

 Headers-First
 ~~~~~~~~~~~~~

 `Bitcoin Core 0.10.0 <https://bitcoin.org/en/release/v0.10.0>`__ uses an initial block download (IBD) method called *headers-first*.
-The goal is to download the headers for the best :term:`header chain`, partially validate them as best as possible, and then download the corresponding blocks in parallel.
+The goal is to download the headers for the best :term:`header chain <Header chain>`, partially validate them as best as possible, and then download the corresponding blocks in parallel.
 This solves several problems with the older blocks-first IBD method.

 .. figure:: /img/dev/en-headers-first-flowchart.svg
    :alt: Overview Of Headers-First Method